Skip to Main Content

 Changing with the Times

-Pillsbury also maintains a unique “emerging issues” program, which allows the firm to pioneer new and novel areas of the law.
-Some of its current focuses include artificial intelligence; digital currency and blockchain technology; e-sports; privacy, data security and information use; public-private partnerships; and water resources.
+Pillsbury maintains a unique “emerging issues” program, which allows its attorneys to pioneer new and novel areas of the law.
+Some of the current topics are focused on AI; digital currency and blockchain technology; esports; privacy, data security and information use; public-private partnerships; and water resources.

 Public Service

-Pro bono is central to Pillsbury’s culture, with every attorney from the top down required to take on a minimum 25 hours of pro bono work per year.
-Pro bono cases range from asylum to civil rights to justice for indigent individuals, and more.
-On top of that, the firm’s Stimson Fellowship allows incoming associates to spend one year at a public service organization.
+Pro bono work is central to Pillsbury’s culture, with every attorney from the top down required to take on a minimum of 25 hours of pro bono projects per year.
+Pro bono cases involve asylum claims, civil rights, justice for indigent individuals, and other concerns.
+In addition, the firm’s Stimson Fellowship allows incoming associates to spend one year at a public service organization.

 News & Awards